 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Prepare and present cogent arguments in writing regarding the theoretical basis of law.
+- Prepare and present cogent arguments regarding the theoretical basis of law orally and in writing

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|